pydata/xarray/doc/internals/internal-design.rst

 - ``data``: The N-dimensional array (typically a NumPy or Dask array) storing the Variable's data.
 It must have the same number of dimensions as the length of ``dims``.
-- ``attrs``: An ordered dictionary of metadata associated with this array.
+- ``attrs``: A dictionary of metadata associated with this array.
 By convention, xarray's built-in operations never use this metadata.
-- ``encoding``: Another ordered dictionary used to store information about how these variable's data is represented on disk.
+- ``encoding``: Another dictionary used to store information about how these variable's data is represented on disk.
 See :ref:`io.encoding` for more details.